fieldtrip/website/workshop/nigeria2025/preprocessing.md

 There are largely two alternative approaches for preprocessing, which differ in the amount of memory required in the order of the individual analysis steps.
 The *first* approach is to read all data from the file into memory, apply filters, and subsequently cut the data into interesting segments.
 The *second* approach is to first identify the interesting segments, read those segments from the data file and apply the filters to those segments only.
 In the remainder of this tutorial we will explore both options and see how those affect the procedure for the artifact detection.

 Towards the end of this tutorial we will also look at rereferencing.
 Normally that would be something that we might want to do early in in the processing pipeline, since the bipolar EOG channels that we can compute in this specific EEG dataset would facilitate the detection of eye blinks.
-Hwoever, here we first focus on the trial-based versus continuous processing.
+However, here we first focus on the trial-based versus continuous processing.

 ## The dataset used in this tutorial